-Applications for the 2023 CTC Fellowship programme will open shortly
+Applications for the 2023 CTC Fellowship programme are closed.

 Participants will acquire expertise in all issues involved with the running of a successful cancer unit, from hands on experience with the patients to management issues such as Audit and Quality Assurance.